David-Durst/JOB/README.md

 I will use Webpack instead of JSPM because JSPM appears to be too immature at this point.
 See [this site](http://ilikekillnerds.com/2016/03/ditching-jspmsystem-js-webpack/) for one user's negative experience with JSPM.
 Please correct me if I am wrong in ignoring JSPM.
 It appears to be poised to overtake Webpack at some point in the future.
 I look forward to adopting it when it becomes sufficiently mature.

 I will use Webpack instead of Browserify because it provides a more cohesive solution.
 Browserify and Webpack provide roughly the same features when one considers both the tools and their ecosystems of plugins and loaders.
 However, Webpack does a better job of enabling the user to utilize those features in a concise, complete manner.
 Browserify applies the Unix philosophy of doing one thing well, modules for JavaScript, and requires the user to add many other tools to create a fully functioning web application.
-Since life is short and I want to focus on things other than my application's module and build systems, I will use Browserify. ([Note: I've made many unsupported assertions in this paragraph.
+Since life is short and I want to focus on things other than my application's module and build systems, I will use Webpack. ([Note: I've made many unsupported assertions in this paragraph.
 This site supports those assertions.](https://medium.com/@housecor/browserify-vs-webpack-b3d7ca08a0a9#.pndg60bg2))

 #### Webpack Reading
 1. [Webpack Documentation Intro](https://webpack.github.io/docs/usage.html)